Wishbone Gold (LON:WSBN) Stock Price Down 19.1% – Should You Sell?

-The stock has a market cap of £30.07 million, a price-to-earnings ratio of -22.72 and a beta of 1.30.
-The firm’s fifty day moving average price is GBX 1.28 and its two-hundred day moving average price is GBX 0.68.
+The stock’s fifty day simple moving average is GBX 1.28 and its two-hundred day simple moving average is GBX 0.68.
+The company has a market capitalization of £30.07 million, a price-to-earnings ratio of -22.72 and a beta of 1.30.

 It has three major exploration properties in Australia and three minor prospects.
 Two of these are located in the Pilbara region of Western Australia and the third is in the Mingela-Charters Towers region in Queensland.